 |National Science Foundation (US) TalkBank Project Grant BCS-998009, KDI, SBE|

 |Linguistic Data Consortium|

 There are no updates available at this time.

 Due to a problem with the way a number of images are rendered by the Windows operating system, the CD is recommended to be viewed in the Unix operating system, which displays the icons correctly.

-Note The cost of the first 100 copies of this publication (not counting the copies distributed to LDC members) is covered by NSF Grant Number 9983258, and therefore free of charge to qualified researchers a $30 shipping and handling fee applies.
-After these first 100 copies are distributed, additional copies will be available for the production cost of $150 per CD.
+The cost of the first 100 copies of this publication (not counting the copies distributed to LDC members) is covered by NSF Grant Number 9983258, and therefore free of charge to qualified researchers a $30 shipping and handling fee applies.
+After these first 100 copies are distributed, additional copies will be available under the normal terms and costs.